wyc6990906/github-avatar-downloader/README.md

-# github-avatar-downloader object for Dylan
+# github-avatar-downloader project for Dylan Wang